-Employees covered by the 2011 Tier are fully vested for benefits upon earning 10 years of creditable service.
+Employees covered by the 2011 Tier are fully vested for benefits upon earning 5 years of creditable service if they were active on or after January 1, 2018.
 Under the 2011 Tier, MoDOT and civilian employees may retire with full benefits upon the earliest of attaining:

-- Age 67 and with 10 or more years of creditable service (active or terminated & vested): - "Rule of 90" at least age 55 with sum of member's age and service equaling 90 or more (active only).
+- Age 67 and with 5 or more years of creditable service (active or terminated & vested); - "Rule of 90" at least age 55 with sum of member's age and service equaling 90 or more (active only).

-Active MoDOT and civilian employees may retire early with reduced benefits at age 62 with at least 10 years of creditable service.
+Active MoDOT and civilian employees may retire early with reduced benefits at age 62 with at least 5 years of creditable service.